-Loosely, lovingly and irreverently adapted from Euripides’ The Trojan Women and The Oresteia, The Trojan Girls is the latest immersive theatre experience from Outside the March.
+Loosely, lovingly and irreverently adapted from Euripides’ The Trojan Women and The Oresteia, The Trojan Girls and The Outhouse of Atreus is the latest immersive theatre experience from Outside the March.
 One of the company’s most complex productions to date, the play will unfold simultaneously in two adjacent site-specific locations, with the cast travelling back and forth between the two different worlds to embody both a group of teenagers and their respective parents.

-True to the essence of the Greek myths from which it draws inspiration, The Trojan Girls examines cycles of generational inheritance: how systems of patriarchy, intolerance, addiction and hopelessness can render something as pure as expressing care as a radical act.
+True to the essence of the Greek myths from which it draws inspiration, The Trojan Girls and The Outhouse of Atreus examines cycles of generational inheritance: how systems of patriarchy, intolerance, addiction and hopelessness can render something as pure as expressing care as a radical act.